stravos97/tech501-kubernetes-guide/docs/day1-fundamentals/05_nodejs_app_deployment.md

         - containerPort: 27017
         env:
         - name: MONGO_INITDB_DATABASE
-          value: "sparta"
+          value: "posts"
 ```

 This will run a MongoDB container.
-We set `MONGO_INITDB_DATABASE` to "sparta" just as an example to automatically create a database on first run (the Sparta app might expect a certain DB to exist; this env var causes Mongo to create an initial DB by that name).
+We set `MONGO_INITDB_DATABASE` to "posts" just as an example to automatically create a database on first run (the Sparta app might expect a certain DB to exist; this env var causes Mongo to create an initial DB by that name).

 We're not setting any root password or user here for simplicity (Mongo by default in dev mode will allow connections without auth inside the container).
 For a production-grade setup, you'd set `MONGO_INITDB_ROOT_USERNAME` and `MONGO_INITDB_ROOT_PASSWORD` env vars to enable authentication, and then your app would use credentials.
 But to keep things simple, we'll run it open (only accessible inside cluster anyway).